Adarsh24-12-2003/Stroke-Detection/README.md

 # Stroke-Detection
-Uses trained YOLO model to infer the input patient images
+Uses trained YOLO model to infer the input patient images(face only)